erikatudisco/programming_formalism/notes_paradigms.md

  A tool for rapid development is the so called Pair Programming where two developers code on the same code simultatiously one as the "Driver" and one as the "Navigator"

  ## Design Patterns
+  A design pattern is a collection of bestpractises to solve a given design problem.
+Such as window managent on your computer.